ANTH 111 Introduction to Biological Anthropology 3 Units GE

 Course Attributes: Lower Division; Global Cultures

-ANTH 200 Cultures of Asia 3 Units GC, GE
+ANTH 200 Asia Today and Tomorrow 3 Units GC, GE

 Typically Offered: Spring only